devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 For instances where there isn't an existing version manager available, a well-designed Feature should consider installing distict versions of itself to a well known location.
 A pattern that many Features utilize successfully is writing each version of each tool to a central folder and symlinking the "active" version to a folder on the PATH.

-Feature can redefine the PATH variable with `containerEnv`, like so:
+Features can redefine the PATH variable with `containerEnv`, like so:

 ```bash
 # devcontainer-feature.json